jacebrowning/template-django/README.md

     - Installing dependencies into a virtual environment using `pipenv`
     - Running tests
     - Running style checkers (`pycodestyle`/`pydocstyle`) and linters (`pylint`)
-    - Building documentation
-    - Creating and releasing distributions to PyPI

 [cookiecutter]: https://github.com/audreyr/cookiecutter
 [travis]: https://travis-ci.org/
 [coveralls]: https://coveralls.io/
 [scrutinizer]: https://scrutinizer-ci.com/

-## Apply Updates

-### Regeneration

-To apply updates to an existing project, use the `update` branch and provide the same project details:

-    $ cd <parent directory of existing project>
-    $ cookiecutter gh:jacebrowning/template-python --checkout update

-Then, discard all undesired changes before committing.

-### Manual Diff

-Checkout the appropriate branch of [template-python-demo](https://github.com/jacebrowning/template-python-demo) and manually merge changes into your project.